tari-project/tari/RFC/src/RFC-0130_Mining.md

 - The Mining Server MUST maintain a local or remote connection with a Base Node and a Monero Node.
 - It MUST have a mechanism to construct a new Tari and Monero block by selecting transactions from the different Tari and Monero mempools that need to be included in the different blocks.
-- It MUST apply [cut-through] when mining transactions from the [mempool] and only add the excess to the list of new block transactions.
+- It MUST apply [cut-through] when mining Tari transactions from the [mempool] and only add the excess to the list of new  Tari block transactions.
 - It MAY have a configurable transaction selection mechanism for the block construction process.
 - It MAY have the ability to re-verify transactions before including them in a new Tari block.
 - It MUST have the ability to include the block header hash of the new Tari block into the coinbase section of a